-True to our mission of unlocking spatial analytics in the cloud, today we are thrilled to announce the beta launch of the CARTO Spatial Extension for Databricks.
+True to our mission of unlocking spatial analytics in the cloud today we are thrilled to announce the beta launch of CARTO Spatial Analytics on Databricks.

 The Databricks Lakehouse Platform simplifies data architectures by eliminating the data silos that traditionally separate analytics, data science and machine learning.
 Its native collaborative capabilities accelerate the ability to work across teams and innovate faster.

-Until now, Databricks has had limited support for geospatial workloads, but with the launch of our Spatial Extension, users can now seamlessly connect to Databricks and execute a powerful collection of spatial analysis functions, natively in the Data Lake Platform.
+Until now Databricks has had limited support for geospatial workloads but with the launch of CARTO Spatial Analytics on Databricks, users can now seamlessly connect to Databricks and execute a powerful collection of spatial analysis functions, natively in the Data Lake Platform.

 With this release we are providing the fundamental building blocks for Location Intelligence in Databricks.
 To learn more check out the Databricks announcement that includes a story from our joint customer JLL.